"God told me to fight"—Inside the battle to stop another petrochemical plant in "Cancer Alley"

-Sharon Lavigne has lived all of her sixty-seven years in St. James Parish, Louisiana.
-She can tell you about a time when the fig and pecan trees in her neighborhood produced plenty to eat and to sell, and when her grandfather caught fish and shrimp in the Mississippi River.
+Sharon Lavigne has lived all of her 67 years in St. James Parish, Louisiana.
+She can tell you about a time when the fig and pecan trees in her neighborhood produced plenty to eat and sell, and when her grandfather caught fish and shrimp in the Mississippi River.
 The land and the water surrounding it wasn’t always poison.

-So, in the spring of 2018 when Lavigne learned that Formosa Plastics Group, a Taiwanese supplier of plastic resins and petrochemicals, had announced that St. James Parish would be the site for a massive project that would create 14 new chemical plants, she asked God for advice.
+In the spring of 2018, when Lavigne learned that Formosa Plastics Group, a Taiwanese supplier of plastic resins and petrochemicals, had announced that St. James Parish would be the site for a massive project that would create 14 chemical plants, she asked God for advice.
 “Do I need to sell my home?
 He said no. I said, ‘Do I need to sell my land, the land that You gave me?’
 He said no.”

 “God told me to fight,” she continues.
 “And I’ve been fighting ever since.
 I’ve been going in the fast lane.”

 The stakes for Lavigne are high.
-If Formosa succeeds in building its new complex at the proposed site in St. James Parish’s fifth district, there will be additional pollutants within about a mile of her house, several churches, and an elementary school.
-The population of St. James Parish as a whole is about 50 percent black and 49 percent white, but more than 80 percent of residents in the parish’s Fifth District are black.
+If Formosa succeeds in building its new complex at the proposed site in St. James Parish’s 5th District, there will be additional pollutants within about a mile of her house, several churches, and an elementary school.
+The population of St. James Parish as a whole is about 50 percent black and 49 percent white, but more than 80 percent of residents in the parish’s 5th District are black.

 The fact that the Formosa plant would be located there follows a broader pattern in the United States: People of color, especially black people, are much more likely than white people to live near polluters.
 A 2018 report by EPA scientists showed the burden from pollution for those in poverty was 1.35 times higher than for the overall US population, and for black Americans specifically, the burden was even greater, 1.54 times higher than that of the overall population.
 The fight against Formosa is part of a long line of environmental justice battles in which communities most affected by environmental contamination and sources of pollution demand action from those in power.

-Lavigne realized that in order to try and stop the Formosa plant from going forward, she would need to bring together residents, and one of the best ways to mobilize the community was through the local churches.
-In October 2018, she invited some friends and neighbors to her home for the first meeting of a new organization called RISE St. James.
-At that first meeting, she explained what Formosa was planning in their community.
+Lavigne realized that to stop the Formosa plant from going forward, she would need to bring together residents, and one of the best ways to mobilize the community was through local churches.
+In October 2018, she invited friends and neighbors to her home for the first meeting of a new organization called RISE St. James.
+At that meeting, she explained what Formosa was planning in their community.
 Since then, around 20 people have joined and around 100 have become involved in the effort, attending meetings or protests.
 Their goal is a moratorium on future petrochemical plants in the fourth and fifth districts of St. James Parish.

 “A project of this magnitude takes years of planning and preparation,” Janile Parks, director of community and government relations at FG LA, the Formosa subsidiary in charge of the project, said in a statement.
 “FG has talked with hundreds of St. James Parish citizens who support or do not oppose our proposed facility, and we remain committed to listening to community questions and concerns.”